Limit theorems for empirical processes of cluster functionals: Proofs

 \section{Proofs}

-In this section we prove the results from Sections \ref{sec:limittheorems}--\ref{sec4}.
-We start with fidi convergence, then consider asymptotic tightness and asymptotic equicontinuity, and finally prove the corollaries from Sections \ref{sec3} and \ref{sec4}.
+In this section we prove the results from Sections \ref{sec:limittheorems}--\ref{sect:indicators}.
+We start with fidi convergence, then consider asymptotic tightness and asymptotic equicontinuity, and finally prove the corollaries from Sections \ref{sect:tailarrays} and \ref{sect:indicators}.

-The first step in the proof of fidi convergence is to use mixing to bring the problem back to classical limit theory for i.i.d. variables.
-Let $Y_{n,j}^*$ denote i.i.d. copies of the original blocks $Y_{n,j}$ (which are identically distributed, but are not assumed to be independent---and which in interesting cases typically are dependent). \begin{lemma} Suppose \textup{(B1)}, \textup{(B2)} and \textup{(C1)} are satisfied.
-Then the fidis of $(Z_n(f))_{f\in\mathcal{F}}$ converge weakly if and only if the fidis of the sums of independent blocks
+The first step in the proof of fidi convergence is to use mixing to bring the problem back to classical limit theory for iid variables.
+Let $Y_{n,j}^*$ denote iid copies of the original blocks $Y_{n,j}$ (which are identically distributed, but are not assumed to be independent -- and which in interesting cases typically are dependent).

+\begin{lemma} Suppose (B1), (B2) and (C1) are satisfied.
+Then the fidis of $(Z_n(f))_{f\in\FF}$ converge weakly if and only if the fidis of the sums of independent blocks

 converge weakly.
-In this case the limit distributions are the same. \end{lemma} \begin{pf} Let
+In this case the limit distributions are the same. \end{lemma}